MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ## Set up Application Insights monitoring and alerting

-Azure Application Insights lets you to monitor your application and send alerts based on conditions you configure.
-Some examples are: the application is unavailable, is experiencing failures, or is showing performance issues.
+Azure Application Insights lets you to monitor your app and send alerts based on conditions you configure.
+Some examples are: the app is unavailable, is experiencing failures, or is showing performance issues.

 You'll use Application Insights metrics to create alerts.
-When these alerts trigger, your Web Applications instance will automatically switch from Azure Stack to Azure to scale out, and then back to Azure stack to scale in.
+When these alerts trigger, your web app's instance will automatically switch from Azure Stack to Azure to scale out, and then back to Azure stack to scale in.

 ### Create an alert from metrics